Shopify Partners With Amazon Marketplace

 There are some companies that continually stumble and fall at every hurdle and fail to make the most of their opportunity.
 In today's eCommerce marketplace Volusion would be one of the those, flattering to deceive, a great product with the business sense of a blind mole.
 Scurrying backwards and forwards never making any real progress, hamstrung by poor pricing policies and trying to eke out every dollar from the wallet of every potential customer.

 Then there are those who can't seem to put a foot wrong.
 Shopify is one of those.
 Their inexorable rise to the top of the eCommerce provider pile continues with another well-executed partnership, this time making their shopping feeds available in the Amazon Marketplace.

 Shopify does things right.
 It's like SKY with its attention to detail and unrelenting wish to be number one.
 So far we've had Facebook integration, Virtual Assistant, artificial intelligence, a vast array of integrations with third party “best of breed” software and now Amazon Marketplace integration.
 Shopify is making itself available through every possible marketing channel.
-Don't be surprised if Google comes a calling.
+Don't be surprised if Google comes to call.

 What would you rather have?
 A clunky server based application that can be configured for your customer profile exactly or a cloud-based solution that immediately gives you access to the customer?

 The first makes for a smooth customer journey, assuming you have a regular supply of customers beating down the path to your door.

 The second isn't the greatest customer experience, but it's far from the worst, and you get your products placed in feeds all over the web where it matters.